mfidino/mfidino.github.io/blog/_posts/2021-7-22-linearregression_mu_sigma.md

 When a regression is fit to data in `R`, there is a fair bit of math that occurs *behind the scenes* between when the regression is executed and what `R` formats and returns.
 Hiding some of this code and math is generally useful as it does not require a person to code common statistical algorithms on their own.
 However, the math that is hidden away is not only interesting but also important to understand regression.

 This set of posts breaks down a bit of the math that may occur when a regression model is fit to data.
-Starting here, I will discuss how to use maximum likelihood to estimate the mean and standard deviation of a normal distribution from data.
+This post, of course, is not actually what R does to estimate regression coefficients in linear regression, but it's fun to see how it can be done by hand with a simple example.
+Here, I will discuss how to use maximum likelihood to estimate the mean and standard deviation of a normal distribution from data.
 Maximum likelihood is an incredibly useful method that determines the most likely values for the parameters in a model given the data.
 In very simple cases, like the example here, these values can actually be calculated by hand.

 ### Motivating example